Now Leaving Illinois: Plot

 Ian visits Mickey and Byron, with the latter fixing his Vespa.
 Unaware to them, Ian urinated in the gas tank, ruining Byron's Vespa.
 They invite Ian to accompany him to a club, which he accepts.
 Not wanting to go alone, he creates a Grindr account to find a date.

 The police find Frank in a car with opioid pills and is subsequently arrested while Faye looks from afar.
 Frank declares his innocence, until he is forced to strip and two pills are revealed to have been hidden in his anus.
 He is brought before the judge to get his sentence, but he instead delivers a speech defending himself.
 The judge decides to skip a prison sentence, and just sentences him to a rehab program, disappointing Faye.
 Tami takes Lip to her family gathering.
 Before the meeting, Brad advises Lip to comply with everything Tami says.
 Tami's father reveals that her grandmother is moving to a nursing home and that her house in Milwaukee is vacant.
 The family hopes that Lip and Tami move with Fred to the house, but Lip hesitates on the offer.

 Debbie is hired by Claudia to become her house assistant, and Julia (Alison Jaye) seizes this to seduce her.
 Debbie hesitates over continuing interacting with them, but Megan tells her to continue for the money.
 She reaches her breaking point when Julia "proposes" to her by asking her to take her to the school homecoming dance.
 Carl is demoted to sanitation, but is fascinated by the lessons that the crew provides, such as keeping valuable garbage for himself.
-However, Carl catches them brutally beat a real estate agent, and reports it to his boss.
+However, Carl catches them brutally beating a real estate agent, and reports it to his boss.
 Kevin and Veronica offer themselves for an auction bid, in order to get their children enrolled in a prestigious school.
 A couple offers $5,000 for a meeting at their house, and they believe they want to be swingers.
 However, the couple only visits so that their son can see the poor state of their house and motivate him to focus on his studies.

 At the club, Ian and Mickey are clearly feeling jealousy at each other's dates.
 Fed up, Ian admits his feelings for Mickey and proposes to him, and Mickey finally accepts.
 Julia shows up at Debbie's house and forces her to accompany her to homecoming, threatening to reveal that she performed oral sex on her.
 At rehab, Frank enjoys the benefits of his stay.
 Lip and Tami check her grandmother's house and decide that they want to live there.
 Lip announces to the family that he has chosen to leave for Milwaukee with Tami, promising to occasionally visit.